Madoshakalaka/Madoshakalaka.github.io/_posts/2020-03-02-generalized-cross-product-for-high-dimensions.markdown

 ---

-You are a python expert and you know some math.
+You are a Python expert and you know some math.

 So when people ask u,